Atlas975/Notes/Languages&Compilation/BottomUpParsing/Parsing_tables.md

 ![[Pasted image 20240501231401.png|175|175]]
 ### Item set closure
 - If a `●` precedes a non-terminal in an item, rules for it are activated and included in the item set
 - This is because non-terminals cannot be directly read into the input stream, so all potential branch states must be considered as items.
-These items are known as the closure of the item set
+These items are the closure of the item set

 ```
 E -> E + ● B